dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-management/_index.md

 ![](image-459.jpg)

-> [!info]
+> [!note] Manual Routing Always Takes Priority
-If a user routes a chart to the users “You” worklist when the “Go to Next Account” is selected it will pull from the “You” worklist then redirect the user to the next worklist in priority order.
+If an admin routes a chart directly to the users “You” worklist, the chart will appear next in autoload before resuming normal workgroup priority order.

 The "autoload" page provides a copy of the Coder Personal Dashboard.
 The coder will also see a list of accounts they saved with a pending reason at the bottom of the autoload page that they can access by